indyplanets/appcenter-documentation/admin-guide/managing-systems.md

-Only root users will see the **Manage Systems** option in the navigation panel.
+Only Root users will see the **Manage Systems** option in the navigation panel.
 From **Manage Systems**, you can view, create, and edit Teradata, Aster, and Presto systems.

 ## Accessing Systems